Journal of Political Risk, Vol. 7, No. 11, November 2019

 The classified document further mandates that special attention must be paid that “students” do not escape during class, meals, showering, using the toilet, seeking medical attention, or when relatives come to visit.
 When “students” must leave a center for medical or other special reasons, they must be accompanied by guards.
 Former detainees Mihrigul Tursun and Gulbahar Jelilova both testified that they were accompanied to the hospital by armed guards while in detention.

 VTICs are guarded and secured by very large police or security guard units.
 According to the classified document, dedicated camp police stations and police guards are mandatory measures.
 In December 2017, Guchung (Qitai) County in Changji Prefecture published a procurement bid for 260 special police unit outfits for its “public security bureau vocational skills education training center security guards” (zhiye jingeng jiaoyu peixun zhongxin bao’anyuan 职业技能教育培训中心保安人员).
 In November 2017, Artux City recruited 100 assistant police staff for its VTIC (zhiye jingeng jiaoyu peixun zhongxin fujing gongzuo renyuan 职业技能教育培训中心辅警工作人员).
-Similarly, Poskam (Zepu) County’s education and training bureau budget for 2019 states that the county’s VTICs employ 212 teaching staff, but over twice as many (435) security guards (bao’an yuan 保安员).
+Similarly, Poskam (Zepu) County’s education and training bureau budget for 2019 states that the county’s VTICs sought to employ 212 teaching staff, but over twice as many (435) security guards (bao’an yuan 保安员).

 Finally, Qira (Cele) County’s 2018 budget shows that of a total of 2,619 assistant police officers (xiejing 协警), 810 are assigned to the county’s VTICs (while the Chinese term does not distinguish singular from plural, it can be assumed that the county has more than one VTIC).
 Consequently, a stunning 31 percent of the county’s entire assistant police force is tasked with guarding VTIC detainees.
 That year, VTIC police force wages were expected to amount to 36.1 million RMB, nearly three times the county’s entire spending on regular vocational education.